covcom/388COM/Week_03_XML_and_gradle/README.md

 ### Checkout a Git repository

-The current excercise is based on a previous project called 'My Car'.
+The current exercise is based on a previous project called 'My Car'.
 If that project is not available on you hard drive, you need to do the following to download:

 1. Open a terminal window and navigate to the location where you want to save it.
-Then issue the following command to clone the whole repository into your harddrive `git clone https://github.com/covcom/388COM.git`.
+Then issue the following command to clone the whole repository into your hard drive `git clone https://github.com/covcom/388COM.git`.
 Alternatively, go to https://github.com/covcom/388COM, click 'Download Zip' to download the whole repository.

-    Once downloaded, un-zip and location the 'My Car' project under 'Week_02' folder.
+    Once downloaded, unzip and location the 'My Car' project under 'Week_02' folder.
 You might want to copy the project to somewhere handy for you.

     ![mycar](.md_images/mycar.png)